SiaFoundation/siad/cmd/siac/README.md

 * `siac renter allowance` views the current allowance, which controls how much money is spent on file contracts.

+* `siac renter workers` shows a detailed overview of all workers.
+It shows information about its account, contract and download and upload status.

+* `siac renter workers ea` shows a detailed overview of the worker's ephemeral account status, such as balance information, whether its on cooldown or not and potentially its most recent error.

+* `siac renter workers pt` shows a detailed overview of the worker's price table status, such as when it was updated, when it expires, whether its on cooldown or not and potentially its most recent error.

+* `siac renter workers rs` shows information about the read sector jobs queue.
+  How many jobs are in the queue and their average completion time.
+In case there was an error it will also display the most recent error and when it occurred.

+* `siac renter workers hs` shows information about the has sector jobs queue.
+  How many jobs are in the queue and their average completion time.
+In case there was an error it will also display the most recent error and when it occurred.

 #### Skynet tasks
 * `siac skynet upload [source filepath] [destination siapath]`